Welcome to today's edition of the Rush 24-7 podcast.

 That's the big myth.

-Zuccati Park has become so overrun by sexual predators attacking women in the night that organizers were looking for Herman Cain.
+Zakati Park has become so overrun by sexual predators attacking women in the night that organizers were looking for Herman Cain.

-just made that up.
+I just made that up.

-And organizers felt compelled to set up a female-only sleeping tent yesterday to keep the sickos away.
+That organizers felt compelled to set up a female-only sleeping tent yesterday to keep the sickos away.

-The large metal framed safety tent, which will be guarded by an all-female patrol, can accommodate as many as 18 people and will be used during the day for women-only meetings, said Occupy Wall Street organizers.
+The large metal-framed safety tent, which will be guarded by an all-female patrol, can accommodate as many as 18 people and will be used during the day for women-only meetings, said Occupy Wall Street organizers.

 By the way, in Portland, Oregon, folks, a head lice outbreak at Occupy Portland.